D&R Greenway’s Johnson Education Center – the Story behind the Names

-Opened in 2006 as a resource for land preservation and stewardship and as a place where people come together for community and conservation, the Johnson Education Center forever recognizes these special people.
+Opened to the public in 2004 as a resource for land preservation and stewardship and as a place where people come together for community and conservation, the Johnson Education Center forever recognizes these special people.
 For the history of this property, click here.

 The Johnson Education Center

 General Robert Wood Johnson purchased the property in 1948 to create a home with his third wife, Evie.
 D&R Greenway purchased the property from the estate heirs.
 Formerly part of the Edgerstoune estate, the property served as the lower farm, originally stretching from Route 206 to Rosedale Road.
 A private secondary school, the Hun School, includes the original estate home; the Johnson Education Center is in a renovated barn that belonged to the estate.
 General Johnson was a prominent figure nationally and in New Jersey.
 He built Johnson & Johnson into a world-renowned company and gave new meaning to the need for corporations to serve the public interest.
 His generosity created one of the nation’s most significant philanthropies – The Robert Wood Johnson Foundation – dedicated to improving health care for all Americans.
 The Johnson Education Center and its largest public room, the second floor RWJ Auditorium, are named in his honor.